vasuemme111/Sundial-Watcher/README.md

 ## About

-The goal of ActivityWatch is simple: *Enable the collection of as much valuable lifedata as possible without compromising user privacy.*
+The goal of Sundial is simple: *Enable the collection of as much valuable lifedata as possible without compromising user privacy.*

 We've worked towards this goal by creating an application for safe storage of the data on the user's local machine and as well as a set of watchers which record data such as: